-Many businesses will also invest in additional hardware for use in failover situations which would otherwise be left unused.
+Many businesses will also invest in additional hardware for use in failover situations that would otherwise be left unused.
 Instead of having dedicated hardware taking up space and costing your business money, the cloud offers the ideal solution to maximise your uptime while reducing your company’s overheads.

 A further concern for Financial Service institutions is that they cannot be sure where their valuable data is being stored once they’ve decided to make the move to the cloud.
 When asked, many cloud service providers will not be able to tell you where exactly their customers’ data is being stored.
 It is simply “in the cloud”.
 The physical location of your datacentre is in fact a key consideration for any financial service institution and it’s important for any institution to ask these questions when considering a cloud service provider to meet its needs.

-The newest FCA report has specified that all UK / EU based data centres are subject to the Information Commissioner’s Office (ICO) requirement for data residency and compliance with the data protection act.
+The newest FCA report has specified that all UK / EU-based data centres are subject to the Information Commissioner’s Office (ICO) requirement for data residency and compliance with the data protection act.
 This ensures that customer data remains secure in the datacentre and will never be liable to checks from external parties or be subject to the US Patriot Act.